Skip to main content.

 What We Fund

-Nicor Gas supports the Environmental Stewardship pillar by supporting efforts that directly result in more customer and employee engagement in the natural environment through conservation and sustainable activities.
-We support governmental agencies, scientists, stakeholder groups, or any other group toward an environmental stewardship outcome.
+Our Environmental Stewardship pillar supports efforts that directly result in more customer and employee engagement in the natural environment through conservation and sustainable activities.
 Special consideration is given to organizations or projects focused on cleaner fuel, protecting our environment, clean air, conservation, and establishment or preservation of green space.
+Nicor Gas supports a broad range of programs that promote environmental stewardship, including but not limited to:

 We do not provide grants for beautification efforts that are not tied to specific environmental initiatives, development initiatives not tied to environmental stewardship, or grants that are exclusively meant to purchase or maintain equipment.